Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Size and Shape

 When choosing the size and shape of a chiminea, consider the decor and dimensions of the outdoor space where it will sit.
 The key is to get a model that will be in scale with the other furnishings and won’t overwhelm the square footage.
 A larger chiminea will generate more heat than a smaller model, but it’s likely to be heavy and less portable.
-Plus, a larger unit will often have a taller chimney, so buyers must ensure that it won’t come into close contact with flammable materials such as an awning or pergola.
+Plus, a larger unit will often have a taller chimney, so shoppers will need to ensure that it won’t come into close contact with flammable materials such as an awning or pergola.
 Smaller chimineas have the benefit of portability and are easier to clean, as they can simply be dumped out.

 Fuel Type

 Like their traditional predecessors, modern chimineas most commonly rely on wood as the fuel source.
 However, as chimineas become more popular, an increasing number of reputable companies, such as Cuisinart, are making gas-powered alternatives.
 Gas fireplaces in general are considered to be better for the environment than wood-burning models, regardless of whether propane or natural gas are used.
 In fact, some gas fireplaces burn up to 99 percent cleaner than traditional wooden ones.
-Gas fireplaces also have an instant start-up and don’t require any additional effort for materials, such as chopping and transporting wood.
+Gas fireplaces also have an instant start-up and don’t require any additional effort to use, such as chopping and transporting wood.

 Additional Features

-Keep an eye out for chimineas that include handy safety and convenience features, such as a wide stable base, a door, and fire pokers.
+Keep an eye out for chimineas that include handy safety and convenience features, such as a wide, stable base; a door; and fire pokers.
 Bases and doors protect property by preventing logs and embers from slipping out and falling directly onto something flammable or burning the floor of a deck.
 Those willing to spend a bit more money can find chimineas with built-in wood storage or 360-degree designs that radiate heat in all directions.

 FAQs